ebraminio/tihu/README.md

 ```
 **Tihu console**

-*Tihu console* is a gui application that allows you to work with Tihu library.
+*Tihu console* is an gui application that allows you to work with Tihu library.
 Before compiling *Tihu console* please make sure you have installed [qt](https://www.qt.io) framework.
 You can also find a pre-compiled version of *Tihu console* in release page for linux x64.

 Note: Windows users can compile Tihu by their own risks.